 - The almighty Clucky from Naruto: The Abridged Series.
 It's Naruto's ultimate weapon after all.

-- Schmoyoho recently released the hilarious "Chicken Attack" featuring world-famous Japanese yodeler Takeo Ischi.
+- Auto-Tune the News: Schmoyoho recently released the hilarious "Chicken Attack" featuring world-famous Japanese yodeler Takeo Ischi.

 - World Domination in Retrospect: Where would Psycho Gecko be without his rubber chicken grenades?
 Pull their head off to arm them, but they'll attempt to cross the nearest road.
 Despite inventing them, Gecko is clueless as to why they cross roads.